feduxorg-attic/command_exec/README.md

 ```

 If you prefer more or less information you can make use of the
-`:log_level`-option.
+`:lib_log_level`-option.
 With one exception, those log levels are the same like in
 the `Logger`-class.
 Additionally you can use `:silent` to suppress all output
 of the library, if you use the `open3` and not the `system` runner.
 If you
-chose to use the system runner, STDOUT from the command won't be captured.
+choose to use the system runner, STDOUT from the command won't be captured.

 <table>